snuk182/anl-rs/README.md

 # anl-rs
-Accidental Noise Library port for Rust.
+This is a port of a noise generation part of Accidental Noise Library (http://accidentalnoise.sourceforge.net/index.html) for Go.
+Untested.